-Provided you act honestly and follow our security advice, we guarantee to refund in full any money taken from your account as a result of computer crime or fraud.
+Provided you act honestly and follow our security advice, we guarantee your safety on this secured website.
 Our site security has been enhanced in line with industry best practice, but in order to protect yourself against internet fraud it is also important that you do what you can starting from taking note of our guidelines.

 What we will do to protect you

 Sikamaster takes your privacy and security seriously We have implemented a number of measures to ensure your personal and business information is as secure as possible

 • We will never ask you to disclose your whole password to us except when you specifically want to change it and you can only do this once you have logged into your account.